skramm/homog2d/docs/homog2d_manual.md

 CPolyline cp(vpts);
 ```

-The minimum number of points is 2, initializing with a vector holding 1 points will throw.
+The minimum number of points is 2, initializing with a vector holding 1 point will throw.

 The `getBB()` member (or free) function return the corresponding Bounding box, shown here in gray, for two `Polyline` objects, one closed, the other open: